benchase33/blog_copy/_posts/2022-06-26-prop_scores.md

 I think about matching as two distinct steps.
 First, we separate our data into treated subjects and untreated subjects.
 In our example, this would be patients who received the experimental drug and patients who did not receive the drug.
 Next, for each treated subject, we find at least one untreated subject that is *similar* to the treated subject.
 If we cannot find a similar untreated subject for a given treated subject, we remove the treated subject from our analysis.
 Untreated subjects that don't get matched to treated subjects also get removed.
 When we’re done, we estimate any causal effects using only the treated subjects and their matches.

 This new population of *matched pairs* will be similar enough that confounders are no longer a threat to our estimates.
-In our example, if all the treated patients were over the age of 65, untreated patients under the age of 50 might not make it into our analysis.
+To drive this point home, think about the following: if all subjects are 50 years old, age can't possibly be a confounder.
+The same might be true if all subjects were either 49 or 50, and so on.

 We use *propensity scores* to determine if two subjects are similar during the matching process.